mui/pigment-css/README.md

 npm install --save-dev @pigment-css/nextjs-plugin
 ```

-Then, in your `next.config.js` file, import the plugin and wrap the exported config object:
+Then, in your `next.config.mjs` file, import the plugin and wrap the exported config object:

 ```js
 import { withPigment } from '@pigment-css/nextjs-plugin';